jongtao/UCDFR-Display/img_convert/README.txt

 into an embedded system's memory via C. In practical use, one would convert the png image, then copy the hex ouput into a C program as a C constant.

+Png images should have horizontal dimension in multiples of 8 pixels.